 HAB_AUTH_TOKEN environment variable to this value, so that any commands requiring authentication will use it.

-hab origin key generate <originname> from either the host machine or from within the studio.
+hab origin key generate <ORIGIN> from either the host machine or from within the studio.

-Your keys are located at
+Your public and private origin keys are located at

-~/.hab/cache/keys on your host machine and
+~/.hab/cache/keys on your host machine and at

 /hab/cache/keys inside the studio environment.